d2ndjim/JS-DrumKit/README.md

-# FILM FINDER
+# DRUMKIT

-> This project uses the movie database API to help users find they're favorite genres of movies.
-A user can skip a movie they don't like by clicking the thumb down image.
-This then prompts the API to search for another movie in the same genre.
+> This is a simple JavaScript project that simulates drum sounds on pressing the displayed keys on the device keyboard

 ### Click [here](https://d2ndjim.github.io/Film-Finder/) to see deployed live version